-Students seeking confidential counseling for alcohol or drug use should contact the University's Counseling and Psychological Services (CAPS) office at (215) 898-7021 to make an appointment.
+Students seeking confidential counseling for alcohol or drug use should contact the Wellness at Penn office of Student Health and Counseling at (215) 898-7021 to make an appointment.
 These services adhere to all applicable laws governing the confidentiality of patient information.
+Wellness at Penn also offers the S.U.P.E.R.
+(Substance Use Prevention Education and Recovery) initiative - the mission of S.U.P.E.R. is to reduce harm related to substance use at the University of Pennsylvania.